 Microsoft wants all PCs and laptops running Windows 10, but around 40 percent of all Windows machines are still on Windows 7.
 Some of these are home users, but most are businesses.
-We won't go into all the reasons why you might not want to upgrade: those are covered in Should I upgrade to Windows 10?.

 Windows 7 is still supported by Microsoft

 Windows 7 will be supported until 2020, and Windows 8 until 2023.
 This means Microsoft will carry on providing security updates, ensuring that those operating systems are as secure as possible.